q-viper/q-viper.github.io/_posts/2020-02-25-building-ocr-for-devanagari-handwritten-character.md

 <!-- /wp:html -->

 <!-- wp:paragraph -->
 <p>No matter how hard we code there will be always a false positive predictions.
 But we can try to reduce them.
 Problem of false positive can happen when the image quality is low and entire text is taken as single character.
 On that case, we take that as true only if prediction is more than 80%.
-But on final code to prevent localization of false segments, i have done localization after finding if segment is true.
+But on final code to prevent localization of false segments, I have done localization after finding if segment is true.
 If the prediction is less than 80%, the entire text will be treated as single character and done prediction.</p>
 <!-- /wp:paragraph -->

 <!-- wp:image -->